mykola-yefremov/job-scraper/README.md

-# job-scraper
+# Job Scraper

-Spring Boot application for scraping jobs from jobs.techstars.com by specific job function.
-Stores results in SQL database and exports SQL dump.
+A Spring Boot application that scrapes Software Engineering job postings and stores them in a PostgreSQL database.
+Includes Flyway migrations for schema creation and Docker Compose for easy local setup.